lucasjeaybizot/Project-CS510-520/README.md

 # Want to know more

 The role of each script individually is described in Code Description.docx in the docs folder.
-The original proposal can also be found there (although not updated).
+The original proposal can also be found there (although it is not updated, it contains a description of model A and model B).
 An example output saved in csv format can be found in the examples folder.

 *By Lucas Jeay-Bizot*